 I’m not writing this blog post declare there’s only one way to correctly compose an e-mail.
 That’s certainly not the case.
 In fact, I’d suspect there will be people that read this post and nitpick the way that it’s written or disagree with the suggestions below.
 The reality is, different tactics work for different people.
 If there’s something that makes sense for your writing style, adapt it as your own and continue to make improvements with every keystroke.

-In the digital world, it’s really easy to communicate via e-mail, text messaging, and social media.
+First and foremost, ask yourself “Should this be communicated through e-mail?In the digital world, it’s really easy to communicate via e-mail, text messaging, and social media.
 It’s reduced the level of human interaction dramatically, now mostly consisting of characters on a display in your hand or on a monitor in front of you.
 However, sometimes a message is best delivered in person, or if that’s not feasible, over the phone.
 Extremely high priority or sensitive topics call for a more personal delivery of the message.
 Don’t use e-mail as a crutch to handle a difficult situation.

 Next, understand the context around the messageIf you’ve decided that e-mailing is the proper course of action, or if you’re responding to an e-mail, make sure you can make an informed response.
 If you’ve only just been added to the bottom of a lengthy thread, make sure to read everything that’s been communicated prior to writing your response.
 The last thing you want to do is ask a question about something that’s already been covered, or write a response that isn’t aligned with the current direction of the thread.
 Making sure you understand the topic before diving in will help everyone else feel that you’re contributing something of value and that you respect their thoughts as well.